Rachnerd/angular2/README.md

 In Angular 2 Http requests return Observables (Rx.js) instead of Promises.
 ```
-Create a get() method in the PeopleService.
+Create a get() method in PeopleService.
 We know that the server
 will return an array of Person so let the return type of get() be an
 Array of Person wrapped in an Observable:
 Observable<Array<Person>>